requires a tolerance for ambiguity.”

 We don’t even know if the red shift seen in every direction is an indicator of actual motion.
 An alternative explanation might be that light energy dissipates slightly when traveling immense distances over billions of years through interstellar space.
 This possibility explains our data much better than the Big Bang Theory.
 This might, in turn, lead us to speculate that we see only the visible Universe and that this may be but a small fraction of the complete Universe.

 Furthermore, the farther out we look out into space, the older the light we are seeing.
-What we see near the limits of visibility are galaxies and superclusters that were 26 billion light-years apart 13 billion years ago, which suggest a universe as far as we can see in any direction direction we look when the Big Bang was supposed to have happened.
+What we see near the limits of visibility are galaxies and superclusters that were 26 billion light-years apart 13 billion years ago, which suggest a universe as far as we can see in any direction direction we look at what was there when the Big Bang was supposed to have just happened.

 What if cesium clocks are inaccurate under relativistic influences?
 What if time doesn’t follow “paths”?
 If every experiment, every chemical, Newtonian or atomic reaction, maintains equivalence of matter plus energy, then each component of the Universe must precisely map a nanosecond later to a displaced, rearranged and/or altered but precisely equivalent component in the precisely equivalent subsequent Universe.
-In any volume of space, however defined, the total energy+matter at one time precisely equals the total energy+matter at any other time after eliminating changes due to things entering and leaving the region.
+In any volume of space, however defined, the total energy+matter at one time precisely equals the total energy+matter at any other time after eliminating changes due to things entering, leaving or influencing (and experiencing an opposite and equivalent influence from) the region.
 This happens only if time is consistent and pervasive.

 Furthermore, time is a component of energy as well, so the variability of time and the invariability of synchronicity seem mutually exclusive.

 Gravity wells of black holes and nearly black holes appear to interact with outside gases and stars in real time and not in a time frame attached to ancient history or ancient positions.
-The gravity is clearly now, not then.
+The gravity is clearly now (meaning “at the time the light was emitted”), not then.
 Finally, since the laws of physics require a steady amount of energy+matter, any energy escaping into our time frame from another time frame would violate this requirement as would matter or energy moving in the opposite direction.

 Travel to distant stars may always be slow and arduous because there might be no shortcuts, no ways to outsmart the physical properties of each molecule of matter/energy and its unique contiguous placement in the Universe for each contiguous moment in time.
 There may be no way to outsmart the laws of physics which require sending something hurtling in the opposite direction in order to produce acceleration.
 I could be wrong, but the laws of physics as I understand them preclude a lot of what is commonly assumed today, taught in schools and shown in movies and television as if it were fact or inevitable future.